 - The Rhomboids: These are the muscles located in the upper back in between the scapula.
 They support and draw the scapula superomedially, and rotate the glenoid cavity.

-- The Serratus Anterior: These are muscles are located on the upper 8 or 9 ribs at the side of chest.
+- The Serratus Anterior: These muscles are located on the upper 8 or 9 ribs at the side of the chest.
 They help rotate and draw the scapula forward and upward, and stabilize the vertebral border of the scapula.

 By making variations to the dumbbell pullover, you can engage the muscles differently.
 Depending on how you grab the weight and keep your arms will determine the muscle that you’ll be hitting more intensely.
 For instance, keeping the arms as straight as possible concentrates more on the chest while bending the elbows out targets more of the back muscles.